Some times relationships just don’t work out. Thousands of children are affected by divorce and separation each year.

-Here are a few tips to try and make it easier for everybody.
+Here are a few tips to try and make it easier for everybody

--Keep a consistent bedtime routine in both homes:
+- Keep a consistent bedtime routine in both homes:

 It’s very challenging to deal with sleep problems when a child is required to make frequent changes; spending a few nights per week at one parent’s home and then the rest of the week at the other parent’s place.

-Sleep disorders like bedtime refusals and night time waking are common among children who feel torn between 2 parents and 2 homes and 2 different routines.
+Sleep disorders like bedtime refusals and nighttime waking are common among children who feel torn between 2 parents and 2 homes and 2 different routines.

 Babies are especially sensitive to changes in their routines and the confusion can affect their sleep in a dramatic way.

-–Rituals are valuable and give all family members a sense of belonging and can help comfort children in the unfamiliar circumstances of frequent change.
+- Rituals are valuable and give all family members a sense of belonging and can help comfort children in the unfamiliar circumstances of frequent change.

--Try and meet each other half way to agree on a reasonable bedtime routine and bedtimes that both parent groups will stick to in the interest of their child.
+- Try and meet each other halfway to agree on a reasonable bedtime routine and bedtimes that both parent groups will stick to in the interest of their child.

--Talk about an acceptable screen time policy for your toddler and stick to it at both homes.
+- Talk about an acceptable screen time policy for your toddler and stick to it at both homes.

--A shared online calendar or app can be a great way to stay organised with and keep your former partner up to date regarding your child’s activities and what’s coming up.
+- A shared online calendar or app can be a great way to stay organised with and keep your former partner up to date regarding your child’s activities and what’s coming up.

--If possible, avoid making the transition between his/ her two homes when your child is tired or hungry.
+- If possible, avoid making the transition between his/ her two homes when your child is tired or hungry.

 It is very important to try and work together as a team to ensure your child gets the best quality sleep and the recommended amount of sleep time for their age.
 When parents work together it makes the transition easier for the child.
-Consistency and routine is the key to success!
+Consistency and routine are the keys to success!
 It does require exceptional teamwork; maybe even more than when you used to live together under one roof.
 The effort will be rewarded though with a happier and more rested child and parents.